On the generalized Nash problem for smooth germs and adjacencies of curve singularities: The valuative partial order

-\begin{cor} Given a divisor $F$, there exists a finite number of combinatorial types of pairs $(E,F)$ such that $E\leq_\nu F$. \end{cor} \begin{proof} If $E\leq_\nu F$, then each of the prime components of $E$ satisfies the same inequality.
+If $E\leq_\nu F$, then each of the prime components $E_i$ of $E$ satisfies the analogous inequality $E_i \leq_\nu F$.
 Thus it is enough to assume that $E$ is prime.
 In that case the sequence of blowing up centers of the minimal model where $E$ appears is totally ordered.

-Let $\{m_i\}_i$ be the multiplicity sequence of a curve associated with $E$.
-Suppose that the multiplicities appearing in the sequence are too large or that the sequence is too long.
-In that case we consider a function $h$ defining a curve sharing sufficiently many infinitely near points with $E$.
-Using formula~(\ref{eq:mult}), we obtain the strict inequality $\nu_E(h)>\nu_F(h)$.
+Let $\{m_i^E\}_{i\in I_E}$ be the multiplicity sequence of a curve associated with $E$ in the minimal model of $E$.
+Let $g$, $h$ be functions associated with $E$ in its minimal model, so that the strict transforms in this minimal model of the curves defined by them are disjoint.
+In that case, by Lemma~\ref{lem:compar} and Formula~(\ref{eq:mult}) we have:

+The set $\{x_i\}_{i\in J}$ of infinitely near points that we need to blow up in order to obtain the minimal model $S$ where all components of $F$ appear is finite.
+Let $f$ be a function associated with $F$ in $S$.
+Denote by $m_i^F$ the multiplicity of the strict transform of $V(f)$ at the point $x_i$.
+Choosing $f$ so that the strict transforms of $V(f)$ and $V(h)$ in the minimal model of $E\cup F$ are disjoint, by Lemma~\ref{lem:compar} and formula~(\ref{eq:mult}) we get: